 Day 7 - Scrambled eggs and bacon for breakfast in camp before riding on to Felipe's homestead, at the edge of the forest and close to the shores of Lake Traful.
 After about 4 hours riding arrive at the homestead where Felipe's wife Marta is preparing a delicious lunch.
 In terms of the 'gaucho experience' this day, amongst the barns and corrals of the old farmstead, is about as authentic and immersive as it gets.
 The afternoon to relax, walk or ride along the lake and swim before a delicious asado dinner, a traditional "al asador" (Argentine Lamb).
 Night at Felipe's.
+(B,L,D)

-(B,L,D) Day 8 - Breakfast and depending on onward travel plans there may be time for a short ride or swim.
+Day 8 - Breakfast and depending on onward travel plans there may be time for a short ride or swim.
 Then a 20 minute walk to the beach, where you say farewell to the team and meet the boat which will take you across the lake to Villa Traful where your luggage and a mini bus are waiting.
-A drive of about 1 1⁄2 hours to Bariloche airport to meet flights back to Buenos Aires departing around 15.00 and onward journey (B) If you are travelling as a private group and wish to add a few days in Buenos Aires province, estancia El Boqueron can sometimes be booked privately for a minimum of 3 nights.
+A drive of about 1 1⁄2 hours to Bariloche airport to meet flights back to Buenos Aires departing around 15.00 and onward journey (B)

+If you are travelling as a private group and wish to add a few days in Buenos Aires province, estancia El Boqueron can sometimes be booked privately for a minimum of 3 nights.
 It is usually possible to connect from Patagonia through to Boqueron in a day although you may need to overnight in Buenos Aires in between.
 Please ask if you would like help or advice booking flights or arranging accommodation in Buenos Aires

-DATES & RATES 2024-2025 Please note that due to constantly fluctuating exchange rates, ride rates are now quoted in USD.
+DATES & RATES 2025-2026

+Please note that due to constantly fluctuating exchange rates, ride rates are now quoted in USD.
 The sterling price will be the equivalent sterling rate using the USD/sterling exchange rate in force when you book/pay.
-(Rates valid to March 2025) Patagonia Adventure: 7 nights - USD 7000 per person Rate INCLUDES twin / double accommodation, all riding, guiding and back up, meals (lunch first day to breakfast last day), local drinks, camping equipment (including sleeping bags for fly camps), laundry service and all road / boat transfers within itinerary.
+(Rates valid to March 2026)

+Patagonia Adventure: 7 nights - USD 7000 per person

+Rate INCLUDES twin / double accommodation, all riding, guiding and back up, meals (lunch first day to breakfast last day), local drinks, camping equipment (including sleeping bags for fly camps), laundry service and all road / boat transfers within itinerary.

 Note - A service charge of USD 175 per week will be added to your invoice to cover staff tips.

 Rate EXCLUDES International and domestic flights and taxes, any accommodation in Buenos Aires or outside ride itinerary, personal medical / travel insurance (which you must have with cover to ride), any visa fees, optional activities such as fishing & fishing licences, clay pigeon shooting etc, personal items such as telephone calls and any tips.

 Single Supplement - Rates quoted assume twin shared accommodation.
 If you would like to guarantee a single tent / room this is sometimes possible but a supplement may be charged.
 Please note that this supplement is not compulsory for people booking alone - it is not charged if you are willing to share with another guest of the same sex if necessary.

-2024-2025 Dates Patagonia Adventure Christmas Ride - 23rd to 30th December 2024 New Year Ride - 31st December to 7th January 2025 17th to 24th February 2025 For private groups, ideal for a family adventure
+2024-2025 Dates Patagonia Adventure

+17th to 24th February 2025 17th to 24th February 2026